coffeecupapp/EmberMunichMeetup-CoffeeCupPresentation/Ember Meetup Notes.md

 ### When to write your tests?
 - NOW!
 - Building acceptance tests from the beginning changes the way you think about how data is encapsulated in your application.
 In the case of CoffeeCup we didn't have tests until after the product was relatively mature.
 This made building in reliable tests more difficult after the fact.
 Also, strange behaviour in the tests are harder to distinguish between a problem in the app or just some strange behaviour of Ember.
 - Tests make it easier for new members to come into the team.
-New team members often don't understand all of the requirements and features of a complex application.
-Having tests lets them make changes and getting feedback when things regarding what things shouldn't be changed.
+New team members often don't understand all of the requirements, features and history behind a complex application.
+Having tests lets them make changes and get feedback when things shouldn't be changed.